lokeshg-sde/lokeshg-sde/README.md

 # Lokesh G

-## Hi, I am a ReactJS/Frontend Developer 👩‍💻
+## Hi, I am a ReactJS/Frontend Developer

 🔭 I am open for a full-time React Developer job.
 Currently,I am working as a full-time React Developer in GlobalLogic.With expertise in React, I am working in MERN stack & TypeScript.

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
-Other skills on my bucket list for coming months are Figma, Photoshop, Scuba Diving and driving a car.🙂
+Other skills on my bucket list for coming months are Figma, Photoshop, Scuba Diving and driving a car.

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
 I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together virtually.